osu-iota/website/README.md

-# website
+# Oregon State Universtiy IoT Alliance Website
-Website backend/frontend source code for the OSU IoT Alliance
+This repository contains the website backend and frontend source code for the OSU IoT Alliance.